 The new Intel Alder Lake family of processors also use a similar “big.LITTLE” setup, so I guess this will become a common thing on x86 processors too.

-The 2021 Macbook Pro ship with the latest macOS Monterey (12.0).
+The 2021 Macbook Pro ships with the latest macOS Monterey (12.0).
 It’s Big Sur, but refined and improved.

 A big deal was made about Big Sur mainly because it introduced a new design that lacked contrast.
-As someone that uses dark mode all the time that wasn’t a problem, but I couldn’t use it anyway because it caused some problems on my 2019 16″ MBP.
-System animations would lag randomly for the first updates and when that was fixed I started having this annoying delay between typing and seeing the change on the display that could only be fixed with a reboot… so I spent most of my time on Catalina.
+As someone that uses dark mode all the time that wasn’t a problem for me, but I couldn’t use it anyway because it caused some problems on my 2019 16″ MBP.
+System animations would lag randomly on the first updates and when that was fixed, I started having this annoying delay between typing and seeing the change on the display that could only be fixed with a reboot… so I spent most of my time on Catalina.
 Monterey actually works well on that machine and now it even runs cooler when used with an external display.
 The Low Power mode is also useful to keep temperatures under control.

 Monterey works great on my 2021 MBP.
-Overall it has been stable and smooth so far, and that’s what I want from an operating system.
+Overall it has been stable and smooth so far, which is what I want from an operating system.
 As of the publishing of this post, Apple has only released one update (12.0.1).
 I expect future updates to improve the way everything handles the notch and hopefully there will be improvements to the way HDR content works.

 There seems to be a memory leak bug on the current macOS version, but I haven’t experienced it yet.
 Safari also seems to have some problems, but I don’t use Safari and I’m not affected by them.
 Something I’ve experienced

 once a few times was the “WindowServer” running at 100% after watching videos on a browser… the only way to stop this is with a reboot.